BenjaminTuckerInstitute/Liberty/2/2/liberty.md

 So with the terms justice, truth, virtue, and the term morality itself.
 Our Liberal friends fail to define these expressions, and for the simple reason that they cannot.
 They have no rational starting-point from which to develop the true theory of human relations.
 Justice is what some authority has defined it to be, ratified by public opinion.
 Truth, paradoxically speaking, is a vague fiction.
 Virtue is the dogmatic fiat of popularized asceticism, whoso dictum is total abstinence; and morality is majority-rule, meddling despotically with everybody's business.

 Now, we earnestly invite all these Liberal wanderers, at present intellectually lost in the woods, to come into the folds of Liberty.
 Here they will find a distinct rational philosophy that settles the significance of all their vague terms.
 For we have a starting-point that is unassailable,—the absolute sovereignty of every individual.
-Upon this rock we build, and all our social structure in morals and ???ity[FIXME: dignity? sanity?] is securely braced by the cost-principle.
+Upon this rock we build, and all our social structure in morals and dignity is securely braced by the cost-principle.
 Those who inhabit it always know where they stand and I how to treat all questions of social conduct.
 Their philosophy and method cannot fail to be Liberal, being the very science of Liberty itself.
 Those already on the anxious seat would do well to come forward at once.
 The burden of Liberty is light, its yoke is easy to hear, and priceless are its blessings.

 ## That "Unearned Increment."